waterbycounty

 What's happening with rivers in Washington Parish right now?

-Washington Parish's primary USGS streamgage on the Pearl River is currently reading 16,400 cubic feet per second — 162% of the long-term mean of 10,147.41 cfs.
+Washington Parish's primary USGS streamgage on the Pearl River has a pipeline snapshot of 16,400 cubic feet per second — 162% of the long-term mean of 10,147.41 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Washington Parish water compare to the Louisiana average?